 Colorado is a filmmaker's dream.
-The dramatic landscapes, the shifting mountain light, the scale of the scenery — these elements create cinematic footage that rivals professional film productions.
+The dramatic landscapes, the shifting mountain light, the scale of the scenery.
+These elements create cinematic footage that rivals professional film productions.
 A skilled wedding videographer doesn't just document your day; they craft a film that captures how it felt to be there.

 And here's the honest truth from couples who didn't hire one: the number-one wedding regret, across every survey and every forum, is not having video.
 Photos are extraordinary.
 But they can't capture the tremor in a voice during vows, the collective gasp when the doors open, or the chaos of the dance floor at midnight.